haris-afzal/YelpCamp/README.md

 * *Password:* **tim**

+# Platform
+The application is being hosted on **Heroku's** free platform since this is not a commercial application.

 # Front-end Tools and Frameworks
 HTML, CSS and **_Bootstrap_** used to design the boilerplate interactivity of the user interfaces.